 1. Bigleaf Hydrangeas | Hydrangea macrophylla

 Also called French hydrangeas, florist's hydrangeas, & hortensia.
 This is the most common type of hydrangea found in the United States.
 There are 3 different types of hydrangea macrophylla; mophead, lacecap and mountain hydrangeas.
+Some mophead hydrangeas will do fine in colder areas as long as the winter is not too cold and dry.
+The condition hydrangeas are most sensitive to is being exposed to a freeze after an extended warm spell.
+In those areas, additional protection may be required.

 These are the most popular bigleaf hydrangea.
 Many recognize these due to their large flower heads that are purple, blue and pink.
 In general, mophead and lacecap leaves are relatively thick and crisp, somewhat shiny, and often heart-shaped.
 Their edges are coarsely toothed.
 They are approximately 4"-6" long and 3"-5" wide, but in some cases, they may grow even larger.
 Leaf stems (petiole) are short, causing the leaves to hug close to the main stems in most cases.
 Stems often have tiny black or red streaks or speckles.
 Mopheads and lacecaps have identical leaf forms.